-An educator, speaker, writer, therapist, Dani considers herself first and foremost a disrupter of shame and silence.
+An educator, speaker, writer and advocate Dani considers herself first and foremost a disruptor of shame and silence.
 A victim of child sexual abuse, Dani speaks openly about her experience-- from the crime itself to reporting it three decades later-- candidly and openly.

 She speaks on a wide range of topics: